ahmadalsharef994/open_brats2020/README.md

 This script can take multiple models (specify multiple yaml config files), even when trained with different image normalization techniques (minmax or zscore);
 and will automatically merge their prediction (by averaging).

+Extra Notes:
+By default, the training doesn't do data augmentation but does normalization (min-max)